seb-afk/Github-internship_human_mobility/README.md

 This project contains a fast Python implementation of algorithms proposed in [[1]](#hariharan2004) to extract so-called stop locations from GPS data.
 The project also contains some sample data and a detailed Jupyter notebook that showcases the work.
+You can preview the notebook [here](https://nbviewer.jupyter.org/github/sebastianbertoli/Github-internship_human_mobility/blob/master/Notebook%20for%20github%20latest%20edition.ipynb).

 To check out the work [download this repository](https://github.com/sebastianbertoli/Github-internship_human_mobility/archive/master.zip), extract the zip file and run the
 `Notebook for github latest edition.ipynb`. :beers: